Pece17/SaltProjectRaspberryPi/README.md

 - Pekka Hämäläinen

-# 1. Raspberry Pi initialization
+# 1. Raspberry Pi

+We are using Raspberry Pi 3 Model B+ on this project with Raspbian Buster operating system

+## 1.1.
+Raspberry Pi initialization

 First we formatted the SD card so that we would have a clean slate starting this project